For New Parents:

 Here is How to Get Started

 Look at the list of suggested assignments on the ELF.
-The 4 main academic areas are reading/language arts, math, social studies, and science.
+The four main academic areas are reading/language arts, math, social studies, and science.
 In addition, students need to do PE weekly, read for enjoyment, and possibly add a personal learning experience (music, art, sports, technology, etc).

 Parents have flexibility in determining which subjects are done at what times.
 Generally students should work for about an hour on each academic area rather than working to complete a given assignment.
 The ELF is the lesson plan.
 It CAN BE and SHOULD BE changed and/or supplemented to meet a student’s needs.
 Some students may not complete all assignments listed while many actually work beyond what was listed.

 As students complete activities, parents need to correct, score, and initial all work samples.
 Be sure each sample has the student’s first and last name, the date, the assignment title, and page number.
 Note any parts of the assignment that need to be reviewed with the educational consultant.
 Questions are welcome and are an important part of each bi-monthly meeting.

 The boxes on the first page of the ELF are a record of what was actually accomplished that day.
 Parents should write in the date, number of hours worked and their initial for each school day of the assignment period.
 Attendance credit can only be given if these boxes are completed.
 Work or activities should be recorded daily for each subject area and initialed by the parent.

 Parents and students meet with the educational consultant every two weeks.
 The parent, guardian, or adult who supervises the student MUST attend the meeting.

 Be sure to call if you cannot make an appointment.
 Fairness to all students requires that we limit each parent to no more than 3 missed or rescheduled appointments a year.